benbowes/ea/README.md

 # Code example

-## After cloning the project, install the dependencies (requires at least node 14)
+## After cloning the project, install the dependencies

 ### `npm i`

+Requires at least node 14 - see nodejs.org for how to install `node`

 ## Available Scripts